-Best Homemade Soft Pretzels (vegan) 🥨 Soft & chewy with a crisp, salty golden glazed crust.
-This easy vegan pretzel recipe is perfect for Oktoberfest, game day or any day!
+Best Homemade Soft Pretzels (vegan) 🥨 Soft & chewy pretzels with a crisp, salty golden glazed crust.
+This easy vegan recipe is perfect for Oktoberfest, game day events or any day!

 I was never a fan of pretzels.
 I'm not sure why, but they didn't appeal to me.
 My husband and daughter on the other hand, love them.
 They'll munch on the hard snack bag varieties like Rold Gold or shopping mall kiosk brands like Auntie Anne's or Wetzel's, and of course, good ol' ballpark pretzels.
 But their favorites are freshly baked, plump Philly style soft pretzels with mustard or vegan cheese sauce.